 5 For Level 1A only - Particulate mass and particle number limits and respective measurement procedures shall not apply.
 For Level 1B only - In the case that a mono-fuel gas vehicle has a petrol tank it shall also be tested using the applicable petrol reference fuel

 6 For Level 1B, if the mono-fuel gas vehicle does have a petrol tank “Yes”, if the mono-fuel gas vehicle does not have a petrol tank “—“, For Level 1A “—“

+7 For Level 1B only

 6.3.9.
 OBFCM

-For Level 1A only:

 The OBFCM device shall determine the parameters and store the lifetime values on board the vehicle in accordance to Appendix 5.

 8. Conformity of production (COP)